End of the City

 Fish and More restaurant.
 Skólavörðustígur 23, Reykjavik. (location on Google maps)

 Before leaving Reykjavik, I decided that I was going to spend a few hours on an unplanned task.
 I drove 40 Km in the opposite direction to the car rental company and upgraded my car.
-The replacement car is much newer and in better condition than the original one that I had.
+The replacement car is much newer and in better condition than the original one that I had and definitely didn’t have 250,000 KMs on it.
 I even saw them put brand new snow tires on the car before I drove it away.
-Best of all it’s a diesel engine so I expect to get much better fuel consumption.
-The whole process took about two hours out of the day but I now have a car that I’m confident will reliably get me through any kind of weather conditions over the remaining 12 days in Iceland.
+Best of all it’s a diesel engine so I expect to get much better fuel economy.
+The whole process took about two hours out of the day that I hadn’t planned to do but I now have a car that I’m confident will reliably get me through any kind of weather conditions over the remaining 12 days in Iceland.

-Sidebar: I’m going to come clean and confess that I can’t properly pronounce about 90% of the Icelandic names.
+Sidebar: I’m going to come clean and confess that I can’t properly pronounce about 99% of the Icelandic names.
 In almost every case I’m using the maps program on my iPhone to get around from place to place.
-I usually try to put more effort into learning the proper pronunciation of the places that we visit but the Icelandic language is definitely pretty high up on the difficulty level.
+I usually try to put more effort into learning the proper pronunciation of the places that we visit but the Icelandic language is definitely difficult.

 The Unpredictable Iceland Weather